zctao/ttHTauTauAnalysis/README.md

 can be used to specify a particular selection type.
 E.g. --selection application_fake on TTbar samples for closure studies.

+The selection types are grouped in two categories: "datacard" and "control".
+For MC samples, "datacard" category includes only "signal" selection, "control" includes only "control" selections; For collision data samples, "datacard" category includes "signal" and "application_fake" selections, "control" includes "control" and "control_fakeAR" selcetions.
+The optional argument

+    --jobtypes <jtype>

+can be used to pick either or both of the categories.
+By default, both categories are included.
+NOTE: this option is overwritten by --selection <selection_type> if <selection_type> is provided (i.e. not None).

+To use LPC Condor to produce mva ntuples:

+    prepareCondorJobs.py <crab_job_label> <list of samples> --datasetlist <datasetlist.csv> --fname\_jdl <condor.jdl> --fname\_sh <makentuple.sh>

+This script has almost the same arguments as produceMVANtuplesv2.py.
+It generates one condor config file <condor.jdl>, and a bash script <makentuple.sh> that sets up the CMSSW work environment on the worker node and then runs produceMVANtuplesv2.py

 * Datacards:

 Make datacards using flat mvaNtuples: